dmoralestech/clojure-play/README.md

 - And this is, in fact, what you are after: thinking like a functional programmer means intuitively knowing that a given problem can be expressed in terms of a given abstraction (or rather compositions of abstractions).

 - Closures have three useful properties: a) they are active, b) they have local state, and c) we can make multiple instances of them.

+- A closure is also a collection of state and a function that operates on that state.